lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This tool allows reading and writing data from network shared variables to other simulators and uses a TCP based custom protocol.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/readvariables
+The source code and more documentation about configuration can be found in `readvariables(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/readvariables>`_.

 Follow next steps to deploy this software: